Kaciras/icodec/README.md

 declare function reduceColors(image: ImageDataLike, options?: QuantizeOptions): Uint8Array;
 ```

+# High Bit-Depth

+icodec supports high bit-depth images, for image with bit-depth > 8, the data should be 2-bytes per channel in Little-Endian (both encode input and decode result).

+If you want to encode an image with bit-depth does not supported by the codec, you must scale it before.

+In browser, decode result of the 8-bit image is an instance of [ImageData](https://developer.mozilla.org/docs/Web/API/ImageData), otherwise is not.

 # Performance

 Decode & Encode `test/snapshot/image.*` files, 417px x 114px, `time.SD` is Standard Deviation of the time.